Easy pumpkin bars with cream cheese frosting are the perfect fall dessert, especially for the pumpkin lover.

 Butter really adds a rich and creamy flavor to this frosting.
 You really can’t ever go wrong with butter.

 I used 2% milk, but you can use skim if you’d like to save a few calories or add heavy cream to make it even richer.

 If you decide to use skim, it will still taste incredibly rich.

 Add the powdered sugar.

 I always feel like I don’t have enough liquid and that the powdered sugar will clump up.
 Mix it all up before you add anything to it because you’ll be surprised at how well it creams.

-Does it almost feel like that time you cut your bangs crooked and then you had to cut it again, and again… You know how it ends.
+Does it almost feel like that time you cut your bangs crooked, and then you had to cut them again and again.
+You know how it ends.

 But in this case, it ends well.
 Frosting always ends well, right?